TRIODE, TETRODE, PENTODE AND BEAM POWER TUBES

 Important Note: In the case of a Beam Power Tube, the beam forming plates in a Beam Power Tube are not normally connected to an active circuit element - ie are usually internally connected within the tube to its own Cathode by the tube manufacturer.
 If available as a separate connection, they should be externally connected to the Cathode in the usual way.

-either side of the silicon diode in an ultra-linear configuration circuit
+measurement is taken either side of the silicon diode in an ultra-linear

-- ie on the screen-grid side and on the transformer side - obviously a
+configuration circuit - ie on the screen-grid side and on the transformer side

-reading will be evident.
-The reading on one side will be out of phase with
+- obviously a reading will be evident.
+The reading on one side will be out of

-the reading on the other side.
-DC current through the diode can be measured
+phase with the reading on the other side.
+DC current through the diode can be

-by inserting a small resistor (10 ohms) in series with the diode on the
+measured by inserting a small resistor (10 ohms) in series with the diode on

 5. OPTIMISED ELECTRON STREAM © TECHNOLOGY: